Zach McKinstry Player Props: Tigers vs. Orioles

-On Friday, Zach McKinstry (on the back of going 1-for-1 with a home run and an RBI) and the Detroit Tigers face the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
-First pitch is at 7:05 PM ET.
+After batting .259 with two doubles, a home run, two walks and three RBI in his past 10 games, Zach McKinstry and the Detroit Tigers take on the Baltimore Orioles (who will hand the ball to Kyle Gibson) at 7:05 PM ET on Saturday.

-He reached base in his only plate appearance in his most recent game against the Guardians.
+He had a hitless showing in his previous game (0-for-1) against the Orioles.

 Zach McKinstry Game Info & Props vs. the Orioles